EXCervantes/pwa-jate/README.md

 ## Description

 This a progressive web application, "PWA" in the form of a text editor.
-The application uses [Express.js](https://expressjs.com/) for handling the routes and server as well as several packages for building and managing the PWA such as  The [Node language manager](https://expressjs.com/) uses those packages to perform CRUD actions such as to create, update, get, and delete the users, their "thoughts', reactions to thoughts, and managing friends of users.
+The application uses [Express.js](https://expressjs.com/) for handling the routes and server as well as several packages for building and managing the PWA such as [Babel](), [Webpack](),  The [Node language manager](https://expressjs.com/) uses those packages to perform CRUD actions such as to create, update, get, and delete the users, their "thoughts', reactions to thoughts, and managing friends of users.
 To easily interact with these API calls a user can use an application such as [Insomnia](https://insomnia.rest/).

 Creating this application taught me a new way to manage the database without a set relational structure.
 There was intensive learning of the new ways to setup managing a database in MongoDB and using Mongoose.
 Further development involves implementing a front end for a nicer appearance and direct user interaction with the app.